michaelfromorg/tudu/README.md

 # tudu

-A CLI program to help manage todos in your codebase.
+A CLI program to help manage to-dos in your codebase.